lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Vocabulary
-This section defines the terminology and aconyms used in this document.
+This section defines the terminology and acronyms used in this document.

-* CDF: Compression/Decompression Function.
-A function that is used for both functionnalities to compress a header field or to recover its original value in the decompression phase.
+* CDA: Compression/Decompression Action.
+An action that is perfomed for both functionnalities to compress a header field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers

-* ES: End System.
+* THG: Thing.
 Node connected to the LPWAN.
-An ES may implement SCHC.
+A THG may implement SCHC.

-* LA: LPWAN Application.
-An application sending/consuming IPv6 packets to/from the End System.
+* APP: LPWAN Application.
+An application sending/consuming IPv6 packets to/from the Thing.

-* LC: LPWAN Compressor/Decompressor.
+* SCHC C/D: LPWAN Compressor/Decompressor.
 A process in the network to achieve compression/decompressing headers.
-LC uses SCHC rules to perform compression and decompression.
+SCHC C/D uses SCHC rules to perform compression and decompression.

 * MO: Matching Operator.
 An operator used to compare a value contained in a header field with a value contained in a rule.

 * Rule: A set of header field values.

-* Rule ID: An identifier for a rule, LC and ES share the same rule ID for a specific flow.
+* Rule ID: An identifier for a rule, SCHC C/D and THG share the same rule ID for a specific flow.
 Rule ID is sent on the LPWAN.

 * TV: Target value.
 A value contained in the rule that will be matched with the value of a header field.